material-components/material-components-web/docs/migrating-from-mdl.md

 ### Sass variables

-In order to change the theme colors for your entire application, simply define the three theme color variables before importing `@material/theme` or any MDC-Web components that rely on it:
+In order to change the theme colors for your entire application, simply define the three theme color variables before importing `@material/theme` or any MDC Web components that rely on it:

 ```scss
 $mdc-theme-primary: #9c27b0;